 Instead of showing your email subscription forms to every visitor, using MonsterLinks™ will open your WordPress popup on click.
 This means that the people seeing your optin are interested and engaged with your content.

-This 2-step optin process uses the powerful Zeigarnik effect.
-This psychological trigger means people who begin an action are more likely to finish it.
+This 2-step optin process uses the powerful Zeigarnik effect, a psychological trigger that means people who begin an action are more likely to finish it.
+Simple.

-Ready to explode email list growth?
-You’ll need to get OptinMonster to be able to create this attractive and effective campaign.
-Here’s how it’ll look once your visitors click.
+You’ll need to get OptinMonster to create this attractive and effective campaign.

 1. Create Your Campaign